terrasea/fun_components/README.md

 The aim is to create Polymer Elements to carry out simple trivial tasks, like translating a number to roman numerals or turkish.

-Now with a Markdown Polymer element.
+Now with a AJAX GET element.

 ## Installing